elv3rs/fortuno-docs/docs/howtos/suite-fixtures.rst

 before a group of test is executed, and close it, once the tests had been carried out.
 The information about the name of the file and the file unit should be passed to the tests.
 As demonstrated below, there are two ways of passing data to individual tests of a suite: either by using global module variables or using type components introduced by type extension.
-Former is considerably simpler, but prone to accidental errors, especially when using with complex test hierarchies.
-Latter needs somewhat more coding, but is is modular and robust.
+The former is considerably simpler, but prone to accidental errors, especially when using with complex test hierarchies.
+The latter needs somewhat more coding, but is modular and robust.

 Storing suite data in module variables